nilsteampassnet/teampass_doc/docs/faq.md

-# Frequentely Asked Question
+# Frequently Asked Questions

-The FAQ page helps you with classical questions you may have.
+The FAQ page helps you with common questions you may have.

 ---